Medline ® Abstract for Reference 32

 of 'Molecular pathogenesis of exocrine pancreatic cancer'

-Departments of Pathology, Oncology, and Surgery, The Johns Hopkins Medical Institutions, Baltimore, Maryland.
+Department of Oncology, Johns Hopkins Medical Institutions, Baltimore, Maryland 21205, USA.